Battle of Taegu: Carpet bombing

-In the mountains northeast of Waegwan and Hill 303, the ROK 1st Division continued to suffer KPA attacks throughout mid-August.
-KPA pressure against the ROK 1st Division never ceased for long.
-Under the command of Brigadier General Paik Sun Yup, this division fought an extremely bloody defense of the mountain approaches to Taegu.
+In the mountains northeast of Waegwan and Hill 303, the ROKA 1st Division continued to suffer KPA attacks throughout mid-August.
+KPA pressure against the ROKA 1st Division never ceased for long.
+Under the command of Brigadier general Paik Sun Yup, this division fought an extremely bloody defense of the mountain approaches to Taegu.
 US planners believed the main KPA attack would come from west, and so the US command massed its forces to the west of Taegu.
 The US command mistakenly believed up to 40,000 KPA troops were near Taegu.
 This number was above the actual troop numbers for the KPA, which had only 70,000 men along the entire perimeter.
-US artillery fire from the 1st Cavalry Division sector supported the ROK in this area.
+US artillery fire from the 1st Cavalry Division sector supported the ROKA in this area.
 The division's 13th Regiment still held some positions along the river, while the 11th and 12th Regiments battled the KPA in the high mountain masses of Suam-san and Yuhak-san, west and northwest of Tabu-dong and 4 mi to 6 mi east of the Naktong River.
 The KPA continued to use the underwater bridge across the Naktong 6 mi north of Waegwan as their major route for supply and reinforcements.
 UN forces continued to target this bridge, even scoring a direct hit with a 155mm howitzer, but it was not seriously damaged.

 US Air Force bombers drop heavy ordnance near Waegwan.

-Through the middle of August, KPA forces relentlessly attacked the sectors occupied by the ROK 13th Regiment and the US 5th Cavalry Regiment.
-This assault, together with increasingly heavy pressure against the main force of the ROK 1st Division in the Tabu-dong area, began to endanger the UN control of Taegu.
+Through the middle of August, KPA forces relentlessly attacked the sectors occupied by the ROKA 13th Regiment and the US 5th Cavalry Regiment.
+This assault, together with increasingly heavy pressure against the main force of the ROKA 1st Division in the Tabu-dong area, began to endanger the UN control of Taegu.
 On August 16, 750 South Korean police were stationed on the outskirts of the city to reinforce faltering military lines.
 Refugees had swollen Taegu's normal population of 300,000 to 700,000.
 A crisis seemed to be developing among the people on August 18 when several KPA artillery shells landed in Taegu.
 The shells, falling near the railroad station, damaged the roundhouse, destroyed one yard engine, killed one Korean civilian, and wounded eight others.
 The Korean Provincial Government subsequently ordered the evacuation of Taegu, and President of South Korea Syngman Rhee moved the national leaders to Pusan.
-Following the ordered evacuation, swarms of panicked South Korean refugees began to pour out on the roads leading from the city, threatening to stop all military traffic, but Eighth Army eventually halted the evacuations.
+Following the evacuation order, swarms of panicked South Korean refugees began to pour out on the roads leading from the city, threatening to stop all military traffic, but Eighth Army eventually halted the evacuations.